Salish ceremonial blanket (VK1) from the North-West coast of America, catalogued in 1828. Photo: Markku Haverinen/Finnish Heritage Agency.

 Ethnographic collections

-40,000 artefacts from every continent.
+40,000 artefacts from every continent

 Some of the National Museum of Finland’s oldest collections are part of the ethnographic collections.
 Particularly the artefacts collected from the beginning of the 19th century onwards from Arctic peoples are of significance, even on a global scale.
-The Alaska collection of A.A.
-Etholén, who worked for the Russian colonial administration, and the artefacts collected from Siberia by researchers of linguistics and culture are among the conerstones of the ethnographic collection.
+The collection obtained by A. A. Etholén, who was employed by the Russian-American Company, and the artefacts collected by linguists and cultural researchers in Siberia are invaluable sources of information about the history of the northern peoples.

 Some artefacts of the ethnographic collection are also on display in the National Museum’s Object of the Month series and the Finna service.

-Additional information:
+Additional information